- Coming into Michigan from Another State (import)

 - Legible Tattoo: There are TWO types of acceptable tattoos:

 - Official breed registration tattoo (registry certificate listing tattoo must accompany animal).
+Registration tattoos are not considered official ID for slaughter animals unless the sale is for registered animals and registration papers are transferred.

 - Scrapie Flock ID with individual animal tattoo.
+Flock ID tattoos are not considered official ID for slaughter animals.

 - Microchip (EID’s)